 The Heroin Overdose Awareness Task Force aims to raise awareness and take steps to help prevent addiction.

-The task force seeks to gain a thorough understanding of truancy and identify strategies to effectively address the issues in an effort to reduce truancy throughout Erie County.
-The task force includes city and county school districts in addition to juvenile court judges, child welfare, juvenile probation, non-profit social service agencies and other community stakeholders.
+The Erie Country Truancy Task Force seeks to gain a thorough understanding of truancy and identify strategies to effectively address the issues in an effort to reduce truancy throughout Erie County.
+The task force includes city and county school districts in addition to juvenile court judges, child welfare, juvenile probation, non-profit social service agencies, and other community stakeholders.

 The Maternal and Child Health Committee is facilitated by Early Connections.
 The committee seeks to promote comprehensive community health improvement processes by promoting positive maternal, child, adolescent, and family health outcomes in Erie County.

 UnifiedErie was formed with the purpose of reducing crime and violence in Erie County using a three-pronged approach—enforcement, prevention, and reentry.
 It is a collaborative effort, with invested members coming from multiple disciplines to work together on this important issue.